Charitable Gift Annuity

 - Immediate: With your transfer of cash or property, payments to one or two persons can begin this year.
 Payments may be made monthly, quarterly, semi-annually or annually.

 - In Another’s Name: You can create a one or two-life gift annuity for others and possibly receive a charitable deduction for the gift annuity.
+Minimum age requirements apply.
 Gifts over the IRS gift limit may be subject to gift tax rules.

 Note that some states have restrictions on annuities.
 Glenmary gift annuities are not issued in Alabama or Hawaii.
 The first step in considering whether a charitable gift annuity is right for you is to consult with your financial or tax advisor.